 Maintaining a healthy home goes beyond dusting and vacuuming.
 When is the last time you checked your smoke alarms?
 How about the last time you cleaned out your dryer vent?
-With today being the first day of Spring, follow these DIY Network tips below to make sure your family and home are ready for a healthy, happy, and clean spring season.
+In honor of Sunday March 20th being the first day of spring we have compiled a list of DIY Network tips to make sure your family and home are ready for a healthy, happy, and clean spring season.
+Follow along with APGE as we list out the top 13 spring cleaning ideas for a cleaner home.

 Scrub all the walls — in the bathroom, kitchen, bedrooms and living areas — with a sponge or brush and mild soap and water.
 This includes baseboards and outlets.
 Make sure to completely dry outlet covers before replacing.